-Lian Hmung Sakhong, from the Chin National Front, another ethnic group at the talks, denied the Wa were treated unfairly.
+Lian Hmung Sahkong, from the Chin National Front, another ethnic group at the talks, denied the Wa were treated unfairly.

 "We give equal rights to them and gave them a front row seat.
 I would like to confirm again that we did what they demanded," he said.

-Myanmar's government has fought ethnic armed groups almost without a break since the end of the World War II, as rebels pushed for recognition of their rights and greater autonomy from the central government.
+Myanmar's government has fought ethnic armed groups almost without a break since the end of the Second World War, as rebels pushed for recognition of their rights and greater autonomy from the central government.

 Aung San Suu Kyi has devoted her first few months in power to planning the peace summit, where she hopes to thrash out the precepts of a federal state in exchange for peace.